 Many of the health benefits of walking can probably accrue to someone who plays horseshoes for an equivalent period of time.
-In fact, it might, in some cases, be a more desirable activity if you’re really worried about being mugged, stray gunfire or other complications like that.
+It might, in some cases, be a more desirable activity if you’re worried about being mugged, stray gunfire, or other complications like that.

-Sometimes the activities you want to compare consist of a lot of different activities, like “fixing up the house.”
+Sometimes the activities you want to compare consist of many activities, like “fixing up the house.”
 Sometimes that could consist of activities that could be quite strenuous and very promoting of fitness and sleep.
 Taking out a large tree with thick roots.
 Moving heavy rocks from place to place.

 The trouble is, home repair can also consist of quick jobs that don’t have very much of a health component like repairing a screen, stabilizing and organizing a shelf, or unclogging a sink.

 In such a case, it’s better not to think of doing that for health.
 You may or may not need to do the task, but you’re probably not going to repair shelves over and over again for weeks at a time.

 It’s hard to count something general like “fixing up the house” as a replacement activity for gardening.